 We are an experimental astroparticle physics research group at the Georgia Institute of Technology.
 We specialize in the observation of very-high-energy (VHE) gamma-rays with imaging atmosphere Cherenkov telescopes (IACT).
-We analyze data taken with VERITAS and participate in the development and construction of a novel telescope type for the next generation VHE instrument CTA.

 Students or graduate students interested in participating in our research are welcome to contact us.